iamthelabhras/wprbify/README.md

 ### IV.
 Configuring The WPRB Playlist Script

-Now that we've downloaded the WPRBify to computer & moved it into your `Documents` folder, we need to configure it so it will run properly.
+Now that we've downloaded WPRBify to computer & moved it into your `Documents` folder, we need to configure it so it will run properly.

 #### 1. Open The Script In A Text Editor